torhve/pix/README.md

 See demo at <http://pix.hveem.no>

- * Full width thumbnails
+ * Full width and responsive design
- * Responsive design
  * Simplistic interface
  * Expirable shareable URLs for albums to share with friends
  * Super fast